 Posted by Willy Franzen on September 10, 2013.
-Positions below updated every five minutes.
+Jobs updated daily.

 When you get engaged, everybody tells you how much fun registry shopping is.
 I’m still waiting for the fun part.
 Just kidding.
 The fun part was doing our Amazon Registry, which had all of the cool kitchen gadgets that I wanted.
 When someone bought us something on that, I got really excited.
 I was a little bit less excited about our registries at Simon Pearce, Bloomingdale’s, and Restoration Hardware.
 I’m very grateful to everyone who bought us a gift from those registries, but a blowtorch is way better than a water pitcher in my book.
 Now let’s go back to that last place we registered: Restoration Hardware.
 That ended up being our least popular registry (in terms of % completed), which is surprising when you consider that the Corte Madera, CA “home furnishings retailer” made the Inc. 5000 with 91% three-year growth to $1.2 billion in revenue.
 While that growth rate is lower than what we’re accustomed to, we can make an excuse for a company that passed the billion dollar mark (and is no longer eligible for the list now that they have IPOed).